Yuv2810/Yuv2810/README.md

 # 💫 About Me:
-Hi there 👋, I am Yuvraj Singh👨.<br>I am pursuing my B—tech in the CSE branch at ITER, SOA University.<br><br>- Learning and growing with every passing day.<br>- Currently learning React.js <br>- You can reach me at yuvrajsingh.saps@gmail.com<br>- I am also an Anchor and a Graphic Designer
+<strong>Hi there 👋, I am Yuvraj Singh👨.</strong><br>I am pursuing my B—tech in the CSE branch at ITER, SOA University.<br><br>- Learning and growing with every passing day.<br>- Currently learning React.js <br>- You can reach me at yuvrajsingh.saps@gmail.com<br>- I am also an Anchor and a Graphic Designer

 ## 🌐 Socials: